pavel-odintsov/fastnetmon/README.md

 ./fastnetmon eth0,eth1
 ```

+Please keep in mind when run tool on OpenVZ because without root permissions tool can't get all VE ips and you should pass it explicitly.

 Debugging flags.

 DUMP_ALL_PACKETS will enable all packets dumping to console.
 It's very useful for testing tool on non standard platforms.